Basil Engholm: Retirement

 Engholm retired from the Civil Service in 1973 and became a company director for Comfin Ltd until 1985.
 He had free time on his hands and put his energy into raising money for the arts.
 He was Chairman of British Film Institute from 1978 to 1981 and quickly recognised the need for commercial sponsorship of the arts.
 During his time as Chairman, the idea of the Museum of the Moving Image was generated.
-His greatest love was Saddlers Wells Theatre.
-He was a director of the Saddlers Wells Theatre Trust from 1975 and of the New Saddlers Wells Opera from 1987 to 1989.
+His greatest love was Sadler's Wells Theatre.
+He was a director of the Sadler's Wells Theatre Trust from 1975 and of the New Sadler's Wells Opera from 1987 to 1989.
 He was also a director of the Trustee Theatre Trust from 1977 to 1984.

 Personal life

 In 1936, Engholm married Nancy Hewitt, daughter of Clifford Hewitt of Rye.
 They had a daughter born in 1943.